robot-soccer-kit/robot-soccer-kit/README.md

 ## Documentation

+**This is a WORK IN PROGRESS, you can't (yet) build the whole setup by following instructions from this repository, if any question, do not hesitate to open an issue**

 * TODO [Robots](/docs/robots.md)
 * [Coordinates, field and markers](/docs/coordinates-markers.md)
 * TODO Operating the Junior-SSL app, using and Python API